centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

                                 If you do not specify an address directive in a host definition, the name of the host will be used as its address.
-A word of caution about doing this, however * if DNS fails, most of your service checks will fail because the plugins will be unable to resolve the host name. display_name                 This directive is used to define an alternate name that should be displayed in the web interface for this host.
-If not specified, this defaults to the value you specify for the host_name directive. parents                      This directive is used to define a comma-delimited list of short names of the "parent" hosts for this particular host.
+A word of caution about doing this, however * if DNS fails, most of your service checks will fail because the plugins will be unable to resolve the host name. parents                      This directive is used to define a comma-delimited list of short names of the "parent" hosts for this particular host.
                              Parent hosts are typically routers, switches, firewalls, etc. that lie between the monitoring host and a remote hosts.
 A router, switch, etc. which is closest to the remote host is considered to be that host's "parent".
 Read the "Determining